antrea-io/antrea/docs/securing-control-plane.md

 If you are using cert-manager to issue the certificate, it will renew the certificate before expiry and update the Secret automatically.

+If you are using certificates signed by Antrea, Antrea will rotate the certificate automatically before expiration.